Isopogon anemonifolius: Taxonomy

+Distribution and habitat

-Distribution and habitatI. anemonifolius is found along the east coast of New South Wales, from near the Victorian border almost to (and possibly reaching) Queensland.
+I. anemonifolius is found along the east coast of New South Wales, from near the Victorian border almost to (and possibly reaching) Queensland.
 It is most common between Smoky Cape and Ulladulla.
 There is an outlying population in the vicinity of Torrington in the New England region.
 It occurs naturally from sea level to 1200 m and is found on low-nutrient sandstone soils in heathland and dry sclerophyll woodland, particularly along ridges or tops of hills.
 Typical woodland trees it is associated with include the scribbly gums Eucalyptus haemastoma and E. sclerophylla, yertchuk (E. consideniana), yellow bloodwood (Corymbia eximia), red bloodwood (C. gummifera) and smooth-barked apple (Angophora costata), and heathland plants such as rusty banksia (Banksia oblongifolia), swamp banksia (B. paludosa), mountain devil (Lambertia formosa), conesticks (Petrophile pulchella), tick bush (Kunzea ambigua), forest oak (Allocasuarina torulosa) and Hakea laevipes.

+Ecology

-EcologyI. anemonifolius is a long-lived plant, with a lifespan of 60 years.
+I. anemonifolius is a long-lived plant, with a lifespan of 60 years.
 It resprouts from its woody base, known as a lignotuber, approximately two months after being burnt in a bushfire.
 The resultant new growth takes two years to flower, though older plants with larger lignotubers are able to re-grow more quickly.
 I. anemonifolius is slow-growing; a 1990 field study in Brisbane Water National Park found that the lignotuber grew at a rate of 0.173 cm per existing cm of lignotuber per year, yielding a lignotuber of around 1 cm in diameter at 10 years of age and 5 cm diameter at 20 years of age.
 The largest lignotubers found have a diameter of 40 cm.

 Plants need a lignotuber of 2 cm diameter to survive low intensity fires.
 Plants are able to resprout after more intense fires once they reach 15 years of age.
 I. anemonifolius is also serotinous—the seeds are held on the plant as a canopy-based seedbank and are released after fire.
 Most seedlings arise within a year of a bushfire, though very few are seen at other times.
 The seedbank is most productive between 25 and 35 years after a previous fire.
 However, seedlings may be outcompeted by seedlings of obligate seeder species.
 The seeds of I. anemonifolius fall directly to the ground or are blown a short distance by wind.
 Young plants flower about seven years after germinating from seed.
 Repeated bushfire intervals of less than 10 years' duration are likely to result both in reduced survival of older plants and in recruitment of seedlings, possibly leading to local extinction in 50 years.
 Intervals of at least 12–13 years for low intensity fires and 15 years for hotter fires are needed for population stability.

 Leaf spotting is caused by the fungus Vizella.
 Flower buds may be damaged by weevils.